 Amy began her teaching career at Foothills Elementary in Herriman.
 She taught first grade for eight years.
 Her sixth year of teaching, she was invited by her principal to help open a Chinese Dual Language Immersion program and teach the first grade English Language Arts side.
 After three years in this role, she moved on to be a Mentor Specialist for her district.
 An Early Childhood Generalist National Board Certified Teacher, Amy is an active member of the Utah National Board Coalition, having helped run their Hill Day and building NBCT capacity in Utah.
 She is an NEA Teacher Leadership Initiative Participant and the UNBC VP of Advocacy and Policy.
 She earned her BS in Elementary Education with BYU-Idaho, a Master of Education with Southern Utah University, a Reading Endorsement with BYU and an Administrative Supervisory License with Utah State University.

-Lynette Yorgason is a teacher at Itineris Early College High School in West Jordan, Utah.
-Lynette teaches World History, English as a Second Language and Computer Science.
+Lynette Yorgason is a teacher at East High School in Salt Lake City, Utah.
+Lynette teaches World History, AP World History, and Civics.
+She also has experience teaching Computer Science and English as a Second Language.
 She received her undergraduate degree in History Teaching from BYU-Provo and a Masters of Arts in English Language Learning from Western Governor’s University.

 Follow us on Twitter at @HSG_UT, using #hsgedchat and #uted.
 To connect directly with our Utah Teacher Fellows, please contact Tabitha Pacheco, Utah Teacher Fellows Program Director: firstname.lastname@example.org.

 If you are a Utah teacher and wish to become a part of Hope Street Group’s Peer Learning Network, let us know via the button below: